ogunasekara/ogunasekara/README.md

 #### I'm a Full-Stack Developer currently based in Madison, Wisconsin.

-- 🏢 I'm currently searching for a full-time software engineer position, remote or onsite based in Boston, MA.
+- 🏢 I'm currently searching for a full-time software engineer position.
 - ⚙️ I'm a full-stack engineer comfortable working with various languages including: `python`, `c++`, `java`, `c#`, `html/css`, `typescript/javascript`
 - 🏫 I majored in Electrical & Computer Engineering with an additional major in Robotics at Carnegie Mellon University.
 - 💼 I've worked at: **Carnegie Mellon University, University of Arizona, Epic Systems, and Indeed**